THERE IT IS—TAKE IT!

 Our November 2024 event includes a free-to-the-public roundtable discussion series at Statham Hall, Lone Pine’s Inyo County-administered community center.
 Our three two-hour panels scheduled over two days feature renowned Owens Valley historian John Walton, author of Western Times and Water Wars (UC Press, 1993) with Dr. Sophia Borgias, a human-environment geographer whose research focuses on Owens Valley Indigenous water rights, moderated by Jon Klusmire, journalist and former director of the Eastern California Museum; a panel with Payahüünadü Tribal representatives moderated by Dr. Sophia Borgias; and an environmentally-focused roundtable discussion with leaders from four non-profit Owens Valley conservation groups.
 Other free weekend events include an opening reception, a no-host community picnic at Lone Pine’s Spainhower Park featuring local food truck concessionaires, film screenings at Lone Pine’s Museum of Western Film History, and an interpretive walking tour with a local naturalist at Patsiata (Owens Lake).

 This event is produced by There It Is—Take It! in partnership with Sierra Forever (formerly ESIA).
-Our event partners include Friends of the Eastern California Museum (FECM), Friends of the Inyo, Museum of Western Film History, Owens Valley Committee (OVC), Owens Valley Indian Water Commission (OVIWC), and Sierra Club Range of Light Group.
+Our event partners include Friends of the Eastern California Museum (FECM), Friends of the Inyo, Metabolic Studio, Museum of Western Film History, Owens Valley Committee (OVC), Owens Valley Indian Water Commission (OVIWC), and Sierra Club Range of Light Group.
+Our program was made possible with support from California Humanities, a partner of the NEH.
+For press inquiries, contact Kim Stringfellow at mail@kimstringfellow.com.

 ~PROGRAM~